Undergraduate ABA Options

 Students must have a bachelor’s degree or be in the final semester of earning their bachelor’s degree when they apply for admission.
 We require a statement of purpose, a resume or curriculum vitae, as well as contact information for three (3) references who will be prompted to submit letters of recommendation.
 We also require that official transcripts be sent to Mississippi State University.
 Our program operates on a cohort model and we accept students into the program only in the Fall semester.

 Students interested in applying to the ABA Master’s program should apply online at https://apply.grad.msstate.edu/.
-We are not accepting any more applications for admission in Fall 2021.
-Individuals interested in applying for Fall 2022 admission are welcome to apply starting in December of 2021.
-The deadline for Fall 2022 admission will be sometime in February of 2022, please monitor this website and our program social media accounts for details.
+We are now accepting applications for admission in Fall 2022!
+The priority deadline for Fall 2022 admission will be February 15, 2022.
+Applications submitted after that date will be reviewed contingent upon remaining slots available.

 Financial Aid and Graduate Assistantships